Density Estimation via Binless Multidimensional Integration: Numerical experiments

 By looking at all the benchmarks, we observe that the methods restricting to the intrinsic manifold (BMTI and PA\textit{k}) are the only ones consistently among top performers.
 Standard \textit{k}NN is competitive only in cases in which the ID is close or equal to $D$, i.e. precisely when it computes volumes on the intrinsic manifold.
 All other methods break down as $D$ increases.
 The only exception is GKDE in the 20d-A potential, where it curiously seems to implicitly restrict to the intrinsic manifold despite not having any notion of it.

+Finally, Fig.~\ref{fig:times_pak_bmti}A compares the time scaling as a function of the number of points $N$ for all the various algorithms.
+BMTI uses the conjugate gradient sparse iterative solver, which shows a slight deviation from linear time scaling (as discussed in Sec.~\ref{ssec:BMTI_support_complexity_linear_solvers} of the SM).
+The GKDEs scale quadratically, while all the other kernel methods scale linearly --although PA$k$ with a prefactor at least one order of magnitude larger than standard $k$NN.
+Finally, training NFs has a linear cost but is computationally one-to-two orders of magnitude slower than BMTI.

-Finally, Figure \ref{fig:times} compares the time scaling of all the various algorithms.
-By analysing this in conjunction with the other performance metrics, we can conclude that BMTI stands out as a method of choice: \begin{itemize} \item[(i)] for dataset up to moderate sizes of 50,000 points (since for larger datasets the $N^3$ cost of solving the BMTI linear system can be very limiting) \item[(ii)] for multimodal densities (since in trivial cases simple parametric models might be a better choice) \item[(iii)] when a quantitative control of the accuracy and smoothness on the log-density is deemed important (this is the case, for example, in many physical chemistry applications). \end{itemize}
+By analysing this in conjunction with the other performance metrics, we can conclude that BMTI stands out as a method of choice: \begin{itemize} \item[(i)] for datasets up to moderate sizes of $\mathcal{O}(10^5)$ points, but can be preferred to deep neural network estimators even for larger sizes, when time efficiency is important; \item[(ii)] for multimodal densities (since in trivial cases simple parametric models might be a better choice); \item[(iii)] when a quantitative control over the accuracy and smoothness on the log-density is deemed important (this is the case, for example, in many physical chemistry or ML applications). \end{itemize}